Frequently Asked Questions (& Answers!)

-Jones-Gordon is now located in Paradise Valley, Arizona, just south of Shea Blvd on the corner of Doubletree Ranch Rd and Tatum Blvd.
-Please see our contact page for the address and a map to our school.
+Jones-Gordon is located in beautiful Paradise Valley, Arizona, south of Shea Blvd on the corner of Doubletree Ranch Rd and Tatum Blvd.

-Our idyllic campus has large, comfortable classrooms; private tutorial/FLEX hour rooms; a student union; occupational therapy and weight room equipment; a large indoor “maker space” and play area; ample room for all of our critters (lizards, dogs, and more!); and plenty of outdoor space for play, exercise, and learning opportunities!
+Our idyllic campus has large, comfortable classrooms; private tutorial/FLEX hour rooms; a student union; occupational therapy and weight room equipment; a well-equipped art studio and “maker space”; ample room for all of our critters (lizards, dogs, and more!); and plenty of outdoor space for play, exercise, and learning opportunities!